Supergoop Unseen Sunscreen SPF 30 Review

 Supergoop Unseen Sunscreen Consistency

-The Unseen Sunscreen has a consistency that can be described as a silicone-y gel.
+Supergoop’s Unseen Sunscreen has a consistency that can be described as a silicone-based gel.

-As one reviewer already pointed out, it reminds me an awful lot of the Smashbox Photo Finish primer, but with a medium-density to it.
+It reminds me of the Smashbox Photo Finish primer but with a medium density.

-It’s very smooth and it glides across the skin with ease but it doesn’t feel good at all because my skin feels immediately suffocated as soon as I apply it.
+It’s smooth and glides across the skin with ease, but as soon as I apply it, my skin feels immediately suffocated.

 Scent

-The Unseen Sunscreen has no added fragrance and it smells like absolutely nothing.
+Supergoop’s Unseen Sunscreen has no added fragrance and no smell.

 Performance

-Even though I wasn’t a fan of the ingredients right away, I still decided to give this sunscreen a chance because it was marketed as a matte, water-resistant product that’s excellent for oily skin types.
+Even though I wasn’t a fan of the ingredients right away, I still decided to give the Supergoop Unseen Sunscreen a chance because it was marketed as a matte, water-resistant product that’s excellent for oily skin types.

 While I appreciate it is completely clear and doesn’t leave a white cast, I didn’t like the Unseen Sunscreen for several reasons.

-~ For one, this product did not hold up well on my oily skin.
-I felt like it was going to slide off my face as little as an hour after application.
-It became very greasy and left me looking shiny.
+It felt like it was going to slide off my face as little as an hour after application and became very greasy very quickly, leaving my skin looking shiny throughout the day.

-On the other hand, my husband who has normal to dry skin loves the Unseen Sunscreen.
+On the other hand, my husband, who has normal to dry skin, loved the Unseen Sunscreen.

 Supergoop Unseen Sunscreen SPF 30 Pros: